 You can find out more about the benefits of membership and the services we offer to members in the Membership Information Pack.

 The Council was first set up in 1997, initially representing nursing and midwifery academics.
 The Council expanded to include the allied health professions in 2006 and adopted the name ‘Council of Deans of Health’ in 2008.
 Read more on the history of the Council.
-Since 2012 the Council has been an associated organisation of Universities UK.
+Since 2012 the Council has been a restricted fund of Universities UK.